 In 2020, the firm hired Margarita Luna Ramos, a former justice of Mexico’s Supreme Court, as of counsel.
 She focuses on arbitration counsel work and will also accept arbitrator appointments.

 Around 70% of its clients are from the US, Germany and Asia (especially Japan).
 Foreign companies often retain the firm as counsel or Mexican law experts in major disputes involving Mexico’s national oil company Pemex, electricity utility CFE and other state entities.

 The firm secured a win for Mexican client ICA in a multimillion-dollar claim regarding the construction of a hydroelectric project.
-It also helped ICA to settle an ICC arbitration worth US$450 million over the alleged wrongful termination of a contract for the construction of a port terminal on Mexico’s Pacific coast.
+It also helped ICA to settle an ICC arbitration worth US$450 million over the construction of a port terminal on Mexico’s Pacific Coast.

 The firm obtained a favourable award in ICC proceedings for an independent energy producer in a dispute with CFE over the termination of a power purchase agreement.
 The client obtained 88% of the amount claimed in damages and lost profits, and the termination was revoked.

 In another ICC case, involving a claim of over US$100 million, it helped IEnova (a joint venture between California’s Sempra Energy and Pemex) settle a dispute with Italian-Argentine engineering group Techint over the construction of a 220-kilometre ethane pipeline in southern Mexico.